ShankarGaneshAcharya/Gitlab-SSH-Windows/SSH Key.md

 <h1 style="text-align:center;">SSH Key Setup for GitLab on Windows: A Developer’s Guide</h1>

 You can generate a new SSH key on your local machine.
-After you generate the key, you can add the public key to your account on gitlab.com to enable authentication for Git operations over SSH.
+After you generate the key, you can add the **public key** to your account on **gitlab.com** to enable authentication for Git operations over SSH.

 ### 🛠️ Step 1: Open Git Bash

-Git Bash provides a Unix-style terminal on Windows, making it easier to run Git and SSH commands that are native to Linux/macOS environments.
+**Git Bash** provides a Unix-style terminal on Windows, making it easier to run Git and SSH commands that are native to Linux/macOS environments.

-Launch **Git Bash** from your Start menu.
+Launch **Git Bash** from your **Start menu**.

 This gives you a Unix-like terminal on Windows.

 ### 🔐 Step 2: Generate an SSH Key Pair

 SSH keys are a secure way to authenticate with GitLab without typing your password every time.
-You’ll create a public/private key pair.
+You’ll create a **public/private key pair**.

-Choose your key type:
+**Choose your key type:**

 🔸ED25519 (recommended): Faster, more secure, and modern